Skip to content

 Table

-Styling and modifying the Dash DataTable
+Styling and changing the Dash DataTable

 As mentioned above, all parameters of the Dash DataTable can be entered as keyword arguments.
 Below you can find an example of a styled table where some conditional formatting is applied.
 There are many more ways to alter the table beyond this showcase.